General Developer Studio Questions

 Yes, This is possible with WSO2 Developer Studio, The WSO2 Developer Studio provides complete support for debugging.
 Yes, you can add single artifacts into a Composite Application Project and deploy it to a running Carbon server inside Eclipse.
 You can simply start the carbon server in debug mode inside Developer studio (debug button in the servers view) as described in following developer studio documentation.

-How to implement 'build once deploy everywhere' for WSO2 artifacts?
+How to implement 'build once deploy everywhere' for WSO2 artefacts?

 How can we organize one development environment with multiple servers for development, acceptance and production?
 What steps you think a service runs until it is taken into production, and how you would organize this.
 Our vision is 'build once deploy everywhere'.
 How can we achieve this for WSO2 artifacts?